triankl3/triankl3.github.io/content/projects/gas-station-scene/index.md

 {{% section-column title="" side="center" background="" grid="" %}}

-Created in early 2019 as a piece for my freelancing portfolio at the time, it turned out better than I anticipated.
-It pushes the limits of an old engine that was nearly 20 years old at the time.
-It's a mashup of the available assets from all Source Engine games and other packages created by the community.
+Created in early 2019 as a piece for my freelancing portfolio at the time.
+A mashup of the available assets from all Source Engine games and other community made assets pushing the limits of a 20 year old engine.
+The gas station was constructed from photo reference [originally found in this reddit post](https://www.reddit.com/r/AbandonedPorn/comments/2vrjiu/abandoned_gas_station_in_naujoji_vilnia_lithuania/).

 {{< gallery >}}